nnqe/qe6502/README.md

 The first official public release is currently targeted for October 2026, subject to API/ABI stabilization and completion of the current correctness baseline.

-The core project currently includes C, C++, ABI, and WebAssembly integration surfaces.
-Additional Python, C#, and Rust bindings are planned/in progress.
+The core project currently includes C, C++, stable ABI, C#, and JavaScript/WebAssembly integration surfaces.
+Additional Python and Rust bindings are planned/in progress.

 ## License